KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-28-to-dog-or-not.md

 - I am a stay-at-home mom with a 2 under 3.
 Between all the meltdowns, toys, yelling, winning, adding a barking, toy chewing puppy, peeing/pooping (children and puppy) to the mix just seem overwhelming at the moment.

 After a pretty quick conversation, the puppy has been punted for another year.
 My husband and I have always been in agreement on the breed of dog we want.
 We want the dog to have a good life.
 We currently feel the life we have would not be fair to the puppy/dog.
 Personally I feel like most of the responsibility will fall on me as I am home (100% okay with that).
 Right now with my youngest being so small, I feel like they still need my full attention.
-I am hoping once my oldest is a bit older and my little can walk and get around more on his own this will allow me the ability to comfortable have room to train the dog.
+I am hoping once my kids are a bit older, this will free up some of my time for dog training.

-What do you think? should we move up the timeline or do you think we are making the right choice to re evaluate in another year?
+What do you think?
+Should we move up the timeline or should we wait?